dougeby/IntuneDocs/intune-azure/configure-devices/what-are-device-profiles.md

 ---

-# Configure device settings and features with device profiles in Intune Azure preview
+# What are device profiles?
 <!--- This topic doesn't really answer the topic title: What are device profiles?"
 It needs to answer that question, then it can go on to discuss what profiles are in Intune and how to use them.
 Linda--->

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]